exasol/advanced-analytics-framework/doc/design.md

 The DB usually allows 4 GB per query and node.
 The UDF can consume up to 32 GB per node, but gets throttled down after the 4 GB.
 However, the 32 GB are shared between all queries on a node.
-- The state of the algorithm is not too large.
+- Because Python UDF can't run constantly, we need to save its state to the BucketFS.
+Saving and loading needs to reasonable fast to not introduce too much overhead.
+For that, we assume the state of the Python UDF is reasonable small (max a few MB).
 - The (de-)serialization and the upload/download of the state to the BucketFS take less than 3 seconds.